aniskoubaa/gaitech_doc/sphinx-doc/source/turtlebot/create-map-kenict.rst

 Review questions
 ================
    * Apply this tutorial to build a map of your office or room.
+Observe the map and provide comments on its accuracy.
+   * Use `The GNU Image Manipulation Program <https://www.gimp.org/>`_ to edit the generated map.
+Try to enhance the walls structure and remove erronous obstacle.
+Save the new file as PGM.
+   * Open the new PGM file and observe its content.
    * What is the role of the ``map_server`` package?
    * Whick package is responsible for building the map in ROS?
    * Explain briefly the need for a range sensor and motion sensor to build the map of a moving robot.